-- teens, and youth.

-- feedback to collect.

-- income, and partnership policies.

-- include customer satisfaction levels for new enhancements to services.

-- and delivery methods.

-- incorporate into reimagined programs.

-- determine the best appropriate action, annually.

-- Reports, Sports and Facilities Industry Association, etc., to refresh the program pipeline.

-- programming, and new trends in sports.

-- Develop database of similar providers for future potential partnerships.

-- intersect or align.

-- determine how best to serve the community moving forward.
+- Determine funding necessary to improve individual service delivery by program including seniors, teens, and youth. - Continue implementing customer feedback methods and establish an annual goal for the amount of feedback to collect. - Review and suggest operational policy changes to develop and/or update cost recovery, earned income, and partnership policies. - Update customer feedback methods, including utilizing HAPPiFEET, IParcs, or similar applications, to include customer satisfaction levels for new enhancements to services. - Utilize the Program Evaluation Logic Matrix to identify programs that are in need of fresh activities and delivery methods. - Identify new activities/improvements from the community needs assessment and local feedback to incorporate into reimagined programs. - Evaluate all improved programs and newly developed programs with the Evaluation Matrix to determine the best appropriate action, annually. - Track new and emerging program trends from sources such as NRPA, National Outdoor Recreation Reports, Sports and Facilities Industry Association, etc., to refresh the program pipeline. - Develop a service provider analysis for senior athletics, senior life skills, teen programming, arts programming, and new trends in sports. - Develop database of similar providers for future potential partnerships. - Begin discussions to develop services and contract with the similar providers where missions intersect or align. - Track outcomes of new programming and partnerships to identify amendments to terms and determine how best to serve the community moving forward.